gwenzek/sublime-syntax-manifesto/ProposedRules.md

 * storage: things relating to “storage”.
   * type: the type of something, class, function, var, etc.
   In some languages (like C) the `type` of a variable, like `int` is used both to mark the object as a variable and to precise that it's an integer.
-  In this case consider using, `variable.other.type` instead.
+  In this case consider using, `variable.type` instead.
     * class
     * function
     * variable